Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 nextflow run <pipeline.nf>
 ```

-When a pipeline is stored locally you need to supply the full path to the script.
-However, if the pipeline has been submitted to GitHub (and you have an internet connection) you can execute it without a local copy.
+When a pipeline is stored locally we need to supply the full path to the script.
+However, if the pipeline has been submitted to GitHub (and we have an internet connection) we can execute it without a local copy.
 For example, the `hello` repository hosted on the `nextflow-io` GitHub account:

 ```bash
 nextflow run nextflow-io/hello